TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 ## The Main Difference between Symfony and Laravel Container

-One of the often-mentioned differences is that Symfony compiles containers and Laravel creates services on the fly.
+One of the often-mentioned differences is that Symfony compiles container and Laravel creates services on the fly.
 But that was never a problem or benefit for me.

 A more practical difference is that: